SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 A number that can be stored in one numeric type cannot necessarily be stored in another numeric type.

+Because of these differences,
-Because of this, numeric type conversion is something you must opt in to on a case-by-case basis.
+numeric type conversion is something you must opt in to on a case-by-case basis.
-This avoids accidental errors, and helps to make type conversion intentions explicit in your code.
+This avoids accidental errors
+and helps to make type conversion intentions explicit in your code.

 To convert from one specific number type to another, you initialize a new number of the desired type with the existing value: